 The episode starts with a quick montage of police calls and news reports from the last known day of life in Limetown, intercut with a reporter the audience will come to know as Lia Haddock, reporting for a company called American Public Radio (APR).
 The story behind Limetown is described with as much detail and research as her team can manage.
 Limetown, named for the limestone caves over which it was built, was a city in Tennessee created by investor R. B. Villard, owner of a company called Realore, that was to be the home of about a thousand great scientific minds (including Lia’s uncle, Dr. Emile Haddock) and their families.
 The city would be entirely insular and off the grid, with researchers and their families occupying roles like janitors, barbers, cooks, waiters, and more to keep the town functional.
 It was unclear what the residents of Limetown were there to do, but there were rumors that the project was meant to fully understand the human mind–whatever that means.
 In total, 327 people lived in Limetown.

-Oscar Totem is explained to be a genius who was extremely passionate, extremely humanistic, but also extremely difficult.
-Limetown’s vintage aesthetic and eye for human comforts, like including a movie theater, was the work of Oscar Totem–but so too was whatever researcher project the citizens were conducting.
-Oscar is presumed to be dead, burned at the stake in the middle of town during The Panic.
+Oskar Totem is explained to be a genius who was extremely passionate, extremely humanistic, but also extremely difficult.
+Limetown’s vintage aesthetic and eye for human comforts, like including a movie theater, was the work of Oskar Totem–but so too was whatever researcher project the citizens were conducting.
+Oskar is presumed to be dead, burned at the stake in the middle of town during The Panic.